Blue Moon

 Is a Blue Moon significant to Astrologers or Astronomers?

-The 'Blue Moon' phenomenon is based on the western calendar with a year divided into 12 months.
-As this is a human construct, it holds no significance to astrologers or astronomers.
-It is possible that an astrologer may consider 13 Full (or indeed 13 New Moons) within a Solar Year to be significant
+The 'Blue Moon' phenomenon is based on the Gregorian (western) calendar with a year divided into 12 months.
+As this monthly division is a human construct without a celestial correlation, the calendrical Blue Moon holds no significance to astrologers or astronomers.
+It is likely that the old tropical Blue Moon with thirteen Full (or indeed 13 New) Moons within a Solar Year would be significant to some astrologers.

 Compiled by Robert Currey